luiarthur/padawan/_posts/outpatients/2015-09-10-outpatients.md

 padding: 2px; border-radius: 4px;">White</text> is used to indicate 0.
 Different shades of blue are used to linearly interpolate between 0 and 10%.

-The plots are ordered according to the median proportions within each department.
+The plots are ordered according to the median proportion of visits within each department, the department with the highest median proportion being placed at the top.

 ***